NielsenG62/parks_api/README.md

 #### Note for below:

 The id's of the climbs are what really matters here.
-You can have park A's id, but if you enter a x_climb id that belongs in park B, it will still take you to whatever x_climb id is.
+You are required to use the full route, but you could technically use any park_id or climb_type (though not advised, better to keep things clear for yourself).
+It will always find the climb by its id.

 - _To (show / update / delete) a specific sport climb: `(GET / PATCH / DELETE) /parks/:park_id/sport_climbs/:id`_
 - _To (show / update / delete) a specific trad climb: `(GET / PATCH / DELETE) /parks/:park_id/trad_climbs/:id`_